michaelfromyeg/michaeldemar.co/content/projects/groUber/index.md

 #### Introducing: groUber

 With groUber, never go through that headache again.
 As an event organizer, create your event, send an invite link to your friends, and create a carpool schedule with one click.
 As a participant, simply receive a link, RSVP, and inform the organizer of how many seats you have available.
-You’ll receive a schedule on the day-of.
+You'll receive a schedule on the day-of.

 Using the Radar API and the Google Maps API, along with a bit of algo-magic, our app will create the most optimal carpool schedule for everyone involved.
-We were hesitant to do this project at first; the idea of designing an algorithm to find the “best” carpool strategy was intimidating to say the least.
+We were hesitant to do this project at first; the idea of designing an algorithm to find the "best" carpool strategy was intimidating to say the least.
 After some research, it turns out this is actually classified an NP-hard problem.
 We didn't need to solve the problem generally though, and were able to design a heuristic algorithm to be able to compute this with fairly good results.
 Here are a few examples of scholarly work in this area.
 It took great teamwork, persistence, and a decent amount of caffeine to get this working.

-Now, drivers won’t have to waste gas, and everyone will get there on time.
+Now, drivers won't have to waste gas, and everyone will get there on time.
 Someone drops out?
 No problem, our app will allow you to adjust your schedule, painlessly.

 groUber is ride-sharing for your group of friends, without all the expenses and overhead.
 Do a favor for the environment, and for your stress-levels, and start using groUber today.